thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 ##### PowerShell Constrained Language Mode

-Constrained language mode limits the capability of PowerShell to base functionality removing advanced feature support such as .Net & Windows API calls and COM access.
+PowerShell Constrained Language is a language mode of PowerShell designed to support day-to-day administrative tasks, yet restrict access to sensitive language elements that can be used to invoke arbitrary Windows APIs.

+The default mode is *FullLanguage* which allows any commands.

 ```powershell
 $ExecutionContext.SessionState.LanguageMode